codesandbox/codesandbox-client/packages/homepage/content/changelog/3-9-1/index.md

 slug: Google Sign-In
 date: 2020-08-14
 description:
-  You can now use Google to sign in to CodeSandbox
+  You can now use Google to sign in to CodeSandbox.
 ---

 #### Features